fchimi/nuvolaris-documentation/modules/development/pages/actions-python.md

 The following sections guide you through creating and invoking a single Python action, and demonstrate how to bundle multiple Python files and third party dependencies.

-An example action Python action is simply a top-level function.
+An example Python action is simply a top-level function.
 For example, create a file called `hello.py` with the following source code:

 ```python